 The United States government avails various visas, both immigrant and non-immigrant types, or for temporary or permanent stay in the United States.
-The categories and classifications of these types of visas are a mile long all have waiting periods that could be years, but if you are married to a U.S. citizen or intend to marry one, you get to be on a fast track, and our lawyers at Sverdloff Law Group in Chicago can help you get through that process even faster by making sure you have filed a case that can be approved without delays.
+The categories and classifications of these types of visas are a mile long all have waiting periods that could be years, but if you intend to marry a U.S. citizen our lawyers at Sverdloff Law Group in Chicago can help you get through that process faster by making sure you have filed a case that can be approved without delays.

 A K-1 visa — also known as a fiancé(e) visa — allows someone who is engaged to a U.S. citizen partner to travel and enter the United States based on that engagement, provided the couple gets married not more than 90 days later.
 Once the couple gets married, the newly married spouse will then be eligible to apply for lawful permanent legal status (a green card) based on the marriage.